House Survey Cost

 Property and building surveys are extremely informative — they're the starting point for learning about structural and other property issues.

-The price of a house survey depends on the type of survey you're having conducted, with building and land surveys costing more than commercial or residential surveys.
+The price of a house survey depends on the type of survey you're having conducted and the size and complexity of the property.
 The average cost of a residential house survey in the UK is between £400 to £500 for the surveyor's labour rate alone, with an extra £100 to £250 added on for necessary equipment.

 Cost of House Survey